 In partnership with Ally Meyers of The Scoop Saratoga

-Looking to rent storage space?
+Looking to clear out space this summer and stage your home for your summer renters?
 Prime Storage has storage unit sizes ranging from 5×5 to 10×30 (and beyond!)
 Check out all the storage options available near you!

-Prime Storage is proud to partner with Ally Meyers of The Scoop Saratoga for this fourth installment of its Guest Blogger Series.
+Prime Storage is proud to partner with Ally Meyers of The Scoop Saratoga for this third installment of its Guest Blogger Series.
 The views, opinions, and endorsements expressed herein are those of the author’s and do not necessarily reflect the official policy or position of Prime Group Holdings.
-In addition to owning Saratoga Wine & Spirits, Gerard Moser is also EVP of Special Projects for Prime Group Holdings.